Keith Faure: Murder of Lewis Caine

 The body of Melbourne underworld figure, Lewis Caine (also known as Sean Vincent), was found dumped in a residential street in Brunswick on 8 May 2004.
 On 3 November 2005, Faure and Evangelos Goussis were convicted for the murder of Lewis Caine, the first murder convictions related to the Melbourne underworld wars.

 Murder of Lewis Moran

 On 31 March 2004 Lewis Moran and associate Herbert Wrout were shot while drinking at the Brunswick Club in Sydney Road, Brunswick.
-Faure was reportedly paid A$150,000 by Tony Mokbel for the murder of Moran, of which $140,000 was collected.
+Faure was reportedly paid $150,000 by Tony Mokbel for the murder of Moran, of which $140,000 was collected.
 On 5 December 2005, during the committal hearing for the murder of Lewis Moran, Faure fainted in the dock and was attended to by paramedics after suffering a suspected stroke.
 Faure pleaded guilty to the murder of Moran.
 On 3 May 2006, Faure was sentenced to 24 years' imprisonment for the murder of Lewis Caine and life imprisonment with a non-parole period of 19 years for the murder of Lewis Moran.
 Faure also gave evidence against others in both of these murders in a deal with the prosecution in return for a reduced sentence.